sadmanca/research-router-cli-3/NANO_GRAPHRAG_DEEP_DIVE.md

 - **Static Structure**: Topics don't adapt as new documents are added
 - **No Hierarchical Understanding**: Can't zoom in/out on topic granularity
 - **Weak Entity Relationships**: Don't capture how specific entities relate within topics
+- **No Quality Metrics**: Difficult to assess if topics are meaningful
+- **Limited Interpretability**: Topics are just word distributions

 **Nano-graphrag's community advantages**:
-- **Dynamic Topic Discovery**: Communities emerge naturally from the data
+- **Dynamic Topic Discovery**: Communities emerge naturally from the data structure
-- **Hierarchical Flexibility**: Can query at different levels of granularity
+- **Hierarchical Flexibility**: Can query at different levels of granularity (0, 1, 2)
 - **Rich Relationship Modeling**: Understands how entities connect within communities
 - **Incremental Updates**: Can evolve communities as new information is added
 - **AI-Enhanced Interpretation**: LLM-generated reports provide human-understandable context
+- **Quality Assurance**: Mathematical modularity ensures communities are meaningful
+- **Structural Analysis**: Graph metrics reveal community roles and importance
+- **Multi-Perspective Reports**: Communities analyzed from structural, content, and relational angles
+- **Validation Mechanisms**: Multiple checks ensure community coherence and usefulness

 ---